mathigon/textbooks/content/shapes/content.md

 ::: .reveal(when="blank-0")

 Let’s revisit the Voronoi diagram and find out how many people live in one of the regions with 5 sides.
-Note the [region outlined in white](->#population-pentagon) in the image below.
+Note the [region outlined in white](->.population-pentagon) in the image below.

-    // TODO: Show voronoi diagram
+    // [TODO]: Voronoi region area exercise
+    figure: x-geopad(width=600 height=400).voronoi-1
+      svg

 Just by looking at this region, it seems that [[more | less]] students will attend the school in this region than the school in the triangular region we explored above.
 The region looks similar in size, so it’s hard to be sure just by looking.
 Let’s find its area by splitting it up into rectangles and triangles and compare the area to the area of the triangular region.